32 Ways To Travel In Croatia On A Budget (Real Costs & Tips)

 Split is another popular destination, but nearby towns like Trogir or Omiš offer a more budget-friendly base.

 These charming locations are less crowded and more affordable, yet close enough to Split for convenient day trips.
-Alternatively, Zadar, a lesser-known gem, provides a budget-friendly alternative with easy access to famous spots like Plitvice Lakes National Park.
+Alternatively, Zadar, a lesser-known gem, offers budget-friendly options with easy access to famous spots like Plitvice Lakes National Park.
 Use my Croatia travel guide to explore ideas for smaller towns around your desired destinations – these often hold the key to significant savings.

 18. Stay Longer In Fewer Places